Consumer medicine information

 How much to take

-SEPTRIN should be used regularly at the same time each day.
-If you miss your dose at the usual time, skip the dose that you have missed and take your next dose when you are meant to.
+If it is almost time for your next dose, skip the dose that you have missed and take your next dose when you are supposed to.

 Otherwise take the dose that you have missed as soon as you remember, then go back to your normal schedule.